I Think My Husband Hates Me

 Contents

 It's really hard to believe that someone who's supposed to love you, and most likely once did, now hates you.
-But if you've had the thought, “My husband hates me”, you’re keenly aware that feelings can change, and that change can be painful.
+But if you've had the thought, “My husband hates me,” then you’re keenly aware that feelings can change, and that change can be very painful.

-A lot of women believe, or fear, their husbands' hate them.
-A number of these women absolutely know that this is how their husband's feel because they've told them so.
+A number of women believe, or fear, their husbands' hate them.
+And a lot of these women absolutely know that this is how their husband's feel because they've told them so.

 IN A LOVELESS RELATIONSHIP?
 TAKE OUR QUIZ AND SEE IF THERE’S HOPE